As a natural part of typical development, children process,

 therapists use their unique expertise to identify sensory related factors and provide interventions to

-nal therapy practitioners also make modifications to the classroom
+facilitate effective self-regulation.
+Therapy practitioners also make modifications to the classroom

 environment in order to assist children in participating and progressing at school, playing, making